andrejs201/cis237assignment2/README.md

-# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
+﻿# Assignment 1 - Review of C# Basic Concepts and Introduction to Git

 ## Author
+Andrejs Tomsons

 ## Description